apache/activemq-artemis/docs/user-manual/en/logging.md

    The main purpose of this is to track console activity and access to the broker.
 3. **message**: This logs the production and consumption of messages.
+3. **connection**: This logs the creation and destruction of connections.

 > **Note:**
 >